 A sense of loneliness and isolation

-But this list is by no means definitive.
-So the best thing to do is get in touch to find out more about whether you could benefit from talking through your problems with a therapist.
+This list is by no means definitive.
+So if you don't see anything above that represents what's going on for you, then the best thing to do is get in touch to find out more about whether you could benefit from talking through your problems with me.
+If I believe that you are better served by another form of therapy then I will tell you so and give you some pointers about where else to seek help.

 If you are looking for Couples Counselling then you may find it useful to click on the page called Couples to find out more information about how we would work together.